 The preparation of financial statements in conformity with IFRS requires management to make judgments, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets and liabilities, revenue and expenses, and related disclosures with respect to contingent assets and liabilities.
 We base our judgments, estimates and assumptions on current facts (including, in recent periods, the prolonged impact of coronavirus disease 2019 and related mutations (COVID-19) and materials constraints), historical experience and various other factors that we believe are reasonable under the circumstances.
 The economic environment could also impact certain estimates and discount rates necessary to prepare our consolidated financial statements, including significant estimates and discount rates applicable to the determination of the recoverable amounts used in the impairment testing of our non-financial assets.
-Our assessment of these factors froms the basis for our judgments on the carrying values of our assets and liabilities, and the accrual of our costs and expenses.
-Actual results could differ materially from our estimates and underlying assumptions on an ongoing basis and make revisions as determined necessary by management.
+Our assessment of these factors forms the basis for our judgments on the carrying values of our assets and liabilities, and the accrual of our costs and expenses.
+Actual results could differ materially from our estimates and assumptions.
+We review our estimates and underlying assumptions on an ongoing basis and make revisions as determined necessary by management.
 Revisions are recognized in the period in which the estimates are revised and may also impact future periods.

-Our review of the estimates, judgments and assumptions used in the preparation of our financial statements for each quarter of 2021 and 2020 include those relating to, among other things: the determination of whether indicators of impairment existed for our assets and cash generating units (CGUs), our measurement of deferred tax assets and liabilities, our estimated inventory provisions and expected credit losses, customer creditworthiness, and our eligibility for COVID-19-related government subsidies, grants and/or credits (COVID Subsidies) recognized (see note 13).
+Our review of the estimates, judgments and assumptions used in the preparation of our financial statements for each quarter of 2021 and 2020 include those relating to, among other things: the determination of whether indicators of impairment existed for our assets and cash generating units (CGUs1), our measurement of deferred tax assets and liabilities, our estimated inventory provisions and expected credit losses, customer creditworthiness, and our eligibility for COVID-19-related government subsidies, grants and/or credits (COVID Subsidies) recognized (see note 13).
 For Q4 2021, our estimates included the determination of the fair values of assets acquired and liabilities assumed in connection with a business combination, measured on a preliminary basis.
 Any revisions to estimates, judgments or assumptions may result in, among other things, write-downs or impairments to our assets or CGUs, and/or adjustments to the carrying amount of our accounts receivable (A/R) and/or inventories, any of which could have a material impact on our financial performance and financial condition.
-However, we determined that no significant revisions to our estimates, judgments to be temporary, the situation remains dynamic and their impact on our financial performance and financial condition, including their impact on overall customer demand, and/or our ability to fulfill customer demand, cannot be reasonably estimated at this time.
+However, we determined that no significant revisions to our estimates, judgments or assumptions were required during any quarter in 2021 or 2020.
+While we continue to believe the COVID-19 pandemic and materials constraints to be temporary, the situation remains dynamic and their impact on our financial performance and financial condition, including their impact on overall customer demand, and/or our ability to fulfill customer demand, cannot be reasonably estimated at this time.
 However, we continue to believe that our long-term estimates and assumptions are appropriate.

-CGUs are the smallest identifiable group of assets that cannot be tested individually and generate cash inflows that are largely independent of those of other assets or groups of assets, and can be comprised of a single site, a group of sites, or a line of business.
+1 CGUs are the smallest identifiable group of assets that cannot be tested individually and generate cash inflows that are largely independent of those of other assets or groups of assets, and can be comprised of a single site, a group of sites, or a line of business.